Skip to main content

 1. Select the customer you’d want to issue a credit memo to

-6. Tag the credit memo with the category, and enterprise you’d want to credit from
+5. Tag the credit memo with any tags you’d want to credit from

 After creating the credit memo, you can download the credit memo by clicking the download icon, or through the more menu.
 Additionally, there’s an option to print the credit memo from there.